ElinLiu0/EQual-DB/README.md

-This is the Beta Test branch of JessiseDB.
+This is the Beta Test branch of EQualDB(Renamed from JessiseDB).

 You can point out whatever issuse that you find out.

-Also you can join my porject to help me improve JessiseDB Better.
+Also you can join my porject to help me improve EQualDB Better.

 - Current Update History
   ----------------------